 - One million dollars or less in gross receipts for the preceding tax year; or

 - 30 or fewer full-time employees during the preceding tax year.

 Eligible access expenditures are amounts paid or incurred by an eligible small business for the purpose of enabling the business to comply with the applicable requirements of the Americans with Disabilities Act (ADA).
 These include amounts paid or incurred to:

-- Remove architectural, communication, physical or transportation barriers that prevent a business from being accessible to, or usable by, individuals with disabilities;
+- Remove architectural, communication, physical or transportation barriers that prevent a business from being accessible to, or usable by, people with disabilities.

-- Provide qualified interpreters or other effective methods of making orally delivered materials available to individuals with hearing impairments;
+- Provide qualified interpreters or other effective methods of making orally delivered materials available to people with hearing impairments.

-- Acquire or modify equipment or devices for individuals with disabilities; or
+- Acquire or modify equipment or devices for people with disabilities.

 - Provide other similar services, modifications, materials or equipment.

 Expenditures that are not necessary to accomplish the above purposes are not eligible.
 Expenses in connection with new construction are not eligible.
 “Disability” has the same meaning as it does under the ADA.

 To be eligible for the tax credit, barrier removals or the provision of services, modifications, materials or equipment must meet technical standards of the ADA Accessibility Guidelines where applicable.
 These standards are incorporated in U.S. Department of Justice regulations implementing Title III of the ADA.

 - IRS Form 8826, Disabled Access Credit (PDF)

 - IRS Tax Benefits for Businesses that Have Employees with Disabilities